sithanz/cvd-analysis-prediction/README.md

 Using this data, the accuracy of the model was found to be 0.90.

 ## App Deployment
-An app was designed using Streamlit to allow online usage of the trained model.
+An app was designed using Streamlit to allow usage of the trained model on a web browser.

 The following gif demonstrates how the app is used once it is deployed.